covcom/304CEM/04 Building APIs/README.md

 Before starting this worksheet you should update the node installation to the latest version.
 Instructions can be found in the previous worksheet (04 Introduction to NodeJS).

-1. use the **terminal** to navigate to the `todo` directory and install the module dependencies using `npm install`.
+1. use the **terminal** to navigate to the `todo` directory and install the module dependencies using `npm install restify csprng`.
 This will install the [restify](http://restify.com/), [xmlbuilder](https://github.com/oozcitak/xmlbuilder-js) and [csprng](https://www.npmjs.com/package/csprng) modules.
 Take a few moments to read through their documentation.
 2. start the API in CodeAnywhere by running the routes file `node index.js`.
 3. right-click on the _container_ title in the left sidebar and choose **info**.
 4. locate and copy the public URL of your container.
 It will look something like this: `http://preview.xxx.box.codeanywhere.com/`.